bitweb-project/electrumxbte/docs/features.rst

   clients' requests and notifications, nor the processing of incoming blocks and mempool updates.
 - Daemon failover.
-More than one daemon can be specified, and ElectrumX will failover round-robin style if the current one fails for any reason.
+More than one daemon can be specified, and ElectrumXBTE will failover round-robin style if the current one fails for any reason.
 - Peer discovery protocol removes need for IRC
 - Coin abstraction makes compatible altcoin and testnet support easy.